cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 Save your changes to the file.

-**Find the correct Micro BOSH Stemcell**
+**Find the correct MicroBOSH Stemcell**

-It is important to deploy the correct AWS image that is compatible with the version of Micro BOSH you install.
+It is important to deploy the correct AWS image that is compatible with the version of MicroBOSH you install.

 To obtain the current AMI, navigate to `http://bosh_artifacts.cfapps.io` and download the "light-bosh (aws xen ubuntu)" tarball file
 (.tar.gz).
 The light stemcell is just a wrapper pointing to a public